peopledoc/django-mail-factory/docs/source/template.rst

 Mail templates
 ==============

-When you want a multipart email, you need to provide a subject, the ``text/plain`` body and the ``text/html`` body.
+When you want a multi-alternatives email, you need to provide a subject, the ``text/plain`` body and the ``text/html`` body.

 All these parts are loaded from your email template directory.